Manage additional Windows Update settings

 You can use Group Policy settings or mobile device management (MDM) to configure the behavior of Windows Update (WU) on your Windows 10 devices.
 You can configure the update detection frequency, select when updates are received, specify the update service location and more.

-In Windows 10, any Group Policy user configuration settings for Windows Update were deprecated and are no longer supported on this platform.
+In Windows 10, any Group Policy user configuration settings for Windows Update are no longer supported on this platform.

 Summary of Windows Update settings